ericus123/ericus123/README.md

 - 🌱 I’m currently learning **Electron.js**
 - 👯 I’m looking forward to collaborating with other programmers
-- 🥅 2023 Goals: Enhance my NodeJS development skills and DevOps
+- 🥅 2023 Goals: Level up on System Archtecture and DevOps
 - ⚡ Fun fact: I'm a Hardware Programmer 🤖 (hobbyst), Cyber Security 🛡️ enthusiast and I'm good at soccer ⚽

 ### Connect with me: